thunderbird/webext-docs/compose.rst

       :type: (:ref:`messages.MessageId`, optional)
       :annotation: -- [Added in TB 95]

       The id of the original message (in case of draft, template, forward or reply).
 Read-only.
-Is :value:`null` in all other cases or if the original message was opened from file.
+Is :value:`undefined` in all other cases or if the original message was opened from file.

    .. api-member::